isabella232/experience-manager-guides-learn.en/help/tutorials/user-guide/web-editor-content-snippet.md

     >If your topic already exists, you can either overwrite the data in the topic or save it as a new version.

     ![](images/generate-topic-options.png)
+    *Generate a topic and if the file already exists, save it as a new version or overwrite it.*

 - **Edit**: Use this option to change and save the topic generator.
 - **Delete**: Use this option to delete the selected topic generator.